 Head Chair: Albert Phan

-The topics for this committee are The Ukrainian Civil War in Donetsk and Crimea and The South China Sea Dispute.
+The topics for this committee are the Mexican Drug War and Stabilizing US-Iran Relations.
 Topic synopses are available by clicking on underlined links.
-Position Papers (click link for instructions) are preferred by Saturday, March 23rd, 2019, by 11:59:59 PM to their respective committee emails, found at the top of all topic synopses.
-Position papers will be graded towards Research Awards until Friday, March 30th, 2019, 11:59:59 PM.
+Position Papers (click link for instructions) are preferred by Friday, March 20th, 2020, by 11:59:59 PM to their respective committee emails, found at the top of all topic synopses.
+Position papers will be graded towards Research Awards until Friday, March 27th, 2020, 11:59:59 PM.